KubeJS-Mods/KubeJS-Docs/README.md

 - "Bean" methods a.k.a. `x getSomething()`, `isSomething()` and `setSomething(x)` should be documented as regular methods.
 The parser will figure out that they are beans
 - You can use // comments to write text that will be ignored by compiler
 - You can reference example code with `@@exampleId` in comments
+- You can use $_ prefix for undocumented class types, e.g. $_SomeRandomClassName

 You can create an example and give it ID like this: